FRITZ!Box 4040 Service - Knowledge Base

 - In the fields "Name of the wireless radio network (SSID)", enter a unique name for the 2.4 GHz and the 5 GHz frequency band that does not contain special characters.
+If only one field is displayed, enable the Advanced View first.
 Since not all wireless devices support all special characters, we recommend using only standard Latin letters (not letters such as ä, ë, ö, ü, á, é, í) and numbers.

 Note:We suggest using identical wireless network names for both frequency bands so that the FRITZ!Box can automatically steer individual wireless devices to the most suitable frequency band (band steering).

 In the factory settings, the FRITZ!Box automatically assigns the correct IP settings to all devices via DHCP.
 If you disabled the FRITZ!Box's DHCP server, re-enable it:

 Important:If the FRITZ!Box uses the internet connection of another router, then the FRITZ!Box's DHCP server is disabled.
 In this case, the upstream router must assign the IP settings to the devices.